PTSD Service Dogs

 As an ADI-accredited organization, SDV trains dogs to support without encouraging guarding, protecting, or threat-searching behaviors.
 Veterans who receive service dogs from ADI-accredited groups may also qualify for VA assistance with veterinary care, specialized equipment, and travel expenses.

-Meet Victor and SDV Holly I
+Meet Jonathan and SDV Remy

 How They Help